ystvns/slides/README.md

-# CryptoParty Slides
+# Montreal CryptoParty Slides

 ## Description

-An attempt to create a universal basic set of presentation slides to help teach basic conepts at Cryptoparties.
+The slides used in our presentations.

 ## Layout

-We are trying to follow a convention to make navigation easier:
+We are following the convention from the [Cryptoparty/slides](https://github.com/cryptoparty/slides) repo.
+To make navigation easier the directories are organized as follows:

     slides/<topic>/<language>